AMReX-Codes/amrex/Docs/sphinx/source/GettingStarted.rst

-The version string means the current commit 5775aed933c4 (note that the first letter g in g577.. is not part of the hash) is based on 17.05 with 30 additional commits and the  work tree is dirty (i.e. there are uncommitted changes).
+The version string means the current commit 5775aed933c4 (note that the first letter g in g577.. is not part of the hash) is based on 17.05 with 30 additional commits and the AMReX work tree is dirty (i.e. there are uncommitted changes).

 In the GNUmakefile there are compilation options for DEBUG mode (less optimized code with more error checking), dimensionality,